© M1 Safety Certificates All rights reserved 2019

 Your First Car

-Ask any driver and they can tell you exactly the Year, Make, Model and Colour of their first car quite often with pride even if the vehicle was considered to be a bomb of a vehicle.
+Ask any driver and they can tell you without hesitation, exactly the Year, Make, Model and Colour of their first car.
+However you will find they will say it with pride even if the vehicle was considered to be a bomb.

 The vehicle may come with a valid Safety Certificate or Roadworthy Certificate but the reality is that there are unfortunately examiners who are willing to write Safety Certificates for vehicles that are not roadworthy.